 The biggest mistake owners make in pricing their home is they think their property is better than everyone else's and expect the market to love it as much as they do.

 Buyers start logically and finish emotionally.

-The first thing you have to do to logically attract the market is make sure the criteria of your home matches what other similar properties are selling for.
+The first thing you have to do to logically attract the market is to make sure the criteria of your home match what other similar properties are selling for.

 Then buyers will come.

-These days many owners just want to use the internet to sell their home.
+These days many owners just want to use the internet to sell their homes.

 This is not a strategy, this is just one part of what's available.

 After selling more than 1,000 homes I have seen buyers come from all different places and if you want the best buyer and the best price you must cover all your bases and make sure you have a complete marketing strategy and full market energy around your home.